Rapunzel syndrome: Diagnosis

 The diagnosis of the syndrome is also done by endoscopy.
 A CT scan is recommended to determine the size and the extension of the trichobezoar.
 Upper GI endoscopy is known as the gold standard for the diagnosis of a trichobezoar, however the endoscopy alone might not necessarily detect the co-existing Rapunzel syndrome.

 Treatment

-Because the human gastrointestinal tract is unable to digest human hair, the trichobezoar may have to be treated surgically.
-This involves removal of the mass by careful extraction from the stomach and duodenum.
-If the mass is small enough it can be removed endoscopically.
-Once the mass surpasses greater than 20 centimeters, it must be removed by gastrotomy.
+Laparotomy has been identified as the standard treatment for Rapunzel syndrome.
+Because the human gastrointestinal tract is unable to digest human hair, the trichobezoar often has to be treated surgically; this involves removal of the mass by careful extraction from the stomach and duodenum.
+If the mass is small enough, it can be removed endoscopically.
+Once the mass surpasses greater than 20 centimeters, it must be removed by laparotomy.
 It is recommended that general anesthesia with intubation be used when removing the hairball in order to protect the throat from any damage.
 Patients usually also require psychiatric evaluation and treatment due to the association with impulse control disorders, especially trichotillomania.
 Long-term follow up as well as psychiatric consultation is also recommended to prevent the event from repeating.